Let's Talk About Mental Health

 Mental health isn't real.

-It wasn’t until I realized I was facing my own demons that I realized we too could experience it.
+It wasn't until I realized I was facing my own demons that I realized we too could experience it.
 In college there were several moments where I thought I wasn’t capable.
-I would breakdown to my mother and ask her to pull me out of school, but she would always tell me no. My parents are the “keep it to yourself and leave it alone” types.
-We’ve always had occasional I love yous and supportive of each other, but this was different.
+I would call my mom with nervous breakdowns and ask her to pull me out of school, but she would always tell me no. My parents are the “keep it to yourself and leave it alone” types.
+We've always had occasional I love yous and supportive of each other, but this was different.
 We were taught to get over it, internalize it and move on.
 The stress of coursework, self discovery and many other transitions made it difficult for me to handle.

 Nevertheless, I made it through.

 However, out of guilt of not wanting to share or complain I taught myself to bundle all of my emotions internally.
 Even though I would pray I still felt empty, not completely centered and I find myself here again.
-The following weeks would be marked by a fluctuation in my weight and measuring my self-worth in the space between my thighs.
+The following weeks would be marked by a fluctuation in my weight and measuring my self-worth in the space between my thighs - I mean freshman 15 is real.
 There would be periods when I thought I had recovered, but I just got better at hiding it.
-I had several friends who went through counseling and always thought, “I’d never do that.
-I don’t like opening up to people.”
-People can be counseled in marriages, addictions and personal topics, but it isn’t for me.
+I had several friends who went through counseling and always thought, "I'd never do that.
+I don't like opening up to people."
+People can be counseled in marriages, addictions and personal topics, but it isn't for me.

 Often times I felt I was compromising my identity to avoid internal confrontation and I decided I never wanted to do that again.
 I think it's healthy to have an open dialogue about mental health and its affect on us.
 As I'm learning to overcome, I wanted to share three of my daily reminders to keep your mental psyche healthy:

 1. Stop Internalizing